-The Statistics Society of the Department of Statistics was formed in the year 2009 with the intention of promoting Statistics amongst the students of the the society has undertaken many initiatives in order to enhance the interest towards Statistics.
+The Statistics Society of the Department of Statistics was formed in the year 2009 with the intention of promoting Statistics among the students of the Faculty of Applied Sciences.
+Over the past few years, the society has undertaken many initiatives in order to enhance the interest towards Statistics.
 Each year, the Statistics Society publishes a magazine, "STAT Plot".
 STAT Plot allows our Statistics undergraduates to voice their thoughts about Statistics.
 This is the place where their thoughts about Statistics.
 This is the place where their creativity and divergent thinking take to the pinnacle.
 This is where their knowledge about Statistics is heard loud and clear.
 The society also annually organizes a "STAT Day" which brings together a variety of individuals including undergraduates, staff and industry professionals with a timely theme.
 The Annual "STAT Quiz", held as a part of the "STAT Day", is a synonym for the Clash of Statistics Geniuses.
-It is the perfect arena to show off their knowledge and skills, and a splendid opportunity to work as a team
+It is the perfect arena to show off their knowledge and skills, and a splendid opportunity to work as a team.